 Cannabis Sativa: The Truth

 According to the USDA Natural Resources Conservation Service, Cannabis sativa is a plant belonging to the Dicotyledons class, in the order of Urticales and a part of the Cannabaceae, or Hemp family.
-Like many other herbs, the cannabis sativa plant produces chemical compounds which may be beneficial for a multitude of medical ailments.

 - Hemp is Cannabis.

 - Weed is Cannabis.

 Refining the image of cannabis and cannabis consumers starts with giving the plant the respect it deserves by calling it what it is.
 How cannabis is ultimately defined is by how it’s grown, how it’s used, and where the overall intent of the consumer lies.
 Just like some people may look to Lavender essential oils or St. Johns Wort, the cannabis sativa plant may provide a wide range of herbal remedies.

 Americans today have constant access to information and they can no longer have the wool pulled over their eyes by ingenious marketing schemes and fictitious headlines.
 A simple Google search for "Is weed different than marijuana?" will lead a savvy searcher to an unlimited number of resources to set the record straight.